Skip to content

 Does Canisius University Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Canisius University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 2.36%, among the highest in the country.
+Canisius University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 2.36%, among the highest in the country.
 About 7.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 33.1% go on to reach the top of the income ladder.
-The median family income of students sits near $94,200, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $94,200, a snapshot of the campus's socioeconomic mix.

 2.36%